Methodology

 Our approach is openly accessible, free to use and replicable.
 Selected tools, dashboards, variables, and indicators to inform climate-security assessments are available as a separate download here.

-Learn more about how qualitative research can uncover hidden drivers and connectors and generate contextualised and actionable knowledge and the importance of combining qualitative and quantitative approaches in our op-ed The power of real-world qualitative assessments for addressing climate security risks
+Learn more about how qualitative research can uncover hidden drivers and connectors and generate contextualised and actionable knowledge and the importance of combining qualitative and quantitative approaches in our op-ed The power of real-world qualitative assessments for addressing climate and environmental security risks

 Learn more about our projects.